Annapurna in the Monsoon Day 7: To the Base Camp on a Trail of Flowers

 The highest inn of Annapurna

 This is not often the case in other social congregation points.
-The most inclusive ones would still be awkward for major groups of people - vegetarian-unfriendly menus, perhaps.
-Or the need to be 'cool' to fit in.
-And I have only ever been in one alcohol-serving place where the atmosphere was genuinely accepting of someone who doesn't drink.
+The most inclusive ones would still be awkward for major groups of people.
+Vegetarian-unfriendly menus, perhaps.
+Or the expectation to be 'cool' to fit in.
+And I have only ever been in one alcohol-serving place where the atmosphere was genuinely accepting of someone who does not drink.
 How does Annapurna do it?

 Here is shelter to all who made their weary, cold and windswept way to come beneath the gaze of the peaks.

 A gift from the Fishtail Mountain